naghceuz/android-fingerprints/README.md

 Second output file:  same-function-different-value.txt.txt
-Description: It contains the same functions with the different values in both file
+Description: It contains the same functions with the different values in both file The value is the value contained in your input file1

 Third output file: functionOnlyinFile1.txt